sunfounder/euler-kit/docs/source/index.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-SunFounder Euler Kit for Raspberry Pi Pico
+SunFounder Euler Ultimate Kit for Raspberry Pi Pico
 ===========================================================

 Thank you for choosing the SunFounder Euler Kit